 DMovies - Your platform for thought-provoking cinema

-Luca Guadagnino's adaptation of William Burroughs's early short novel (starring a drug-addicted, randy Daniel Craig) is an anodyne blend of strawberry fantasy and vanilla erotica - from the 68th BFI London Film Festival
+Luca Guadagnino's adaptation of William Burroughs's early short novel (starring a drug-addicted, randy Daniel Craig) is an anodyne blend of strawberry fantasy and vanilla erotica - in cinemas on Friday, December 13th

 It’s the early 1950s, and middle-aged Lee (Daniel Craig) has forsaken the Land of the Free in favour of hedonistic Mexico.
 He mingles with like-minded queers in the local joints, and engages with the hot youths (always with a little money to hand).
 He becomes infatuated with Gene (Drew Starkey), a very handsome and much younger countryman with bisexual “proclivities”.
 In reality, Lee moved to the Latin American country because he wanted to flee a very dangerous enemy: a soul-wrecking heroin addiction.
 He was only partly successful.
 While his new life enabled fresh experiences, he did not entirely break the habit.
 That’s undoubtedly related to the fact that the opioid is readily available on Mexican soil.